 Managing your VAT Includes guidance on setting up and keeping VAT records, details of common errors made, and help if you have payment problems.
 Information on Motor Trade issues is also available.

-Special Schemes & Options HMCE have a range of special schemes and options to simplify VAT for small businesses.
-See if you qualify for a vat flat rate scheme or would prefer to spread your payments over fixed, monthly instalments.
+Special Schemes & Options HMRC have a range of special schemes and options to simplify VAT for small businesses.
+See if you qualify for a VAT flat rate scheme or would prefer to spread your payments over fixed, monthly instalments.

 VAT & International Trade There are import rules and procedures for dealing with VAT on international trade.
 See this section for relevant material.